r34fr23wr/r34fr23wr/README.md

 **`` I'm a game developer (Unity);``**

 I started my journey in `2020` in the summer.
-I wanted to make games ane become a great Game Developer🔋 My dream: "[click][rick]".
+I wanted to make games ane become a great Game Developer🔋 \n My dream: "[click][rick]".